yashasvikaa/math-flask-app/README.md

 # Building and Deploying a Web App using Flask
-This is the repository for Building and web deploying applications using Flask.
+This is the repository for building and deploying a basic mathematical application using Flask.